bcgsc/ntLink/README.md

-a                       Minimum number of anchored ONT reads required for an edge [1] z			Minimum size of contig (bp) to scaffold [1000] v                       If 1, track time and memory for each step of the pipeline [0] conservative		If False, runs ntLink in stitching mode [True] overlap			If True, runs extra step to attempt to identify and trim overlapping joined sequences [True] sensitive	        If True, runs mapping in sensitive mode [False]
+a                       Minimum number of anchored ONT reads required for an edge [1] z			Minimum size of contig (bp) to scaffold [1000] v                       If 1, track time and memory for each step of the pipeline [0] paf			If True, outputs read to contig mappings in PAF-like format [False] overlap			If True, runs extra step to attempt to identify and trim overlapping joined sequences [True] sensitive	        If True, runs mapping in sensitive mode [False]